 Bacteria in the gut produce an enzyme called beta-glucuronidase that deconjugates estrogen.
 Estrogen that has been deconjugated must be metabolized by the COMT gene again.

-Elevated beta-glucuronidase activity and thus, high estrogen levels are associated with an increased risk of hormone dependant cancers such as breast cancer, prostate cancers, and colon cancers.
+Elevated beta-glucuronidase activity and thus, high estrogen levels are associated with an increased risk of hormone dependent cancers such as breast cancer, prostate cancers, and colon cancers.

-Glucaric acid supports the glucuronidation liver detox pathway and is found in many fruits and vegetables such as:
+Glucaric acid supports the glucuronidation liver detox pathway and is found in many citrus fruits and vegetables, such as:

 - cruciferous vegetables